Rhea-Varma17/2024-US-election-sentiment-analysis/README.md

 1. Download the dataset from the original repository linked above
 2. Extract the relevant CSV file
 3. Place it in the root directory as:

 ---
+## Citation

+If you use this repository, please cite the original dataset and this analysis accordingly.

+---